WebOrigami/docs/src/content/concepts/tutorial.md

 <span class="tutorialStep"></span> Click the **Remix** button (or Remix to Edit) to create your own copy of the project to work on.

-In the Glitch window, you will see a list of files on the left and the currently-open file (the project's ReadMe) in the center.
+You'll see a list of files on the left and the currently-open file (the project's ReadMe) in the center.

 <span class="tutorialStep"></span> Click the **Preview** button at the bottom of the window, then **Open Preview Pane** to open a preview pane on the right.